 - With five quadrillion computations per second, MSU’s Orion system is the nation’s fourth fastest academic supercomputer site and ranked in the top 100 in the world.

-- The National Science Foundation ranks MSU in the nation’s top 5 percent for agricultural sciences and natural resources and conservation – a position it has held for over two decades.
+- The National Science Foundation ranks MSU in the nation’s top 5% for agriculture and natural resources – a position it has held for over two decades.

 - One in three of today’s on-air broadcast meteorologists in the U.S. is a graduate of MSU’s nationally recognized meteorology program.